Vision Zero SF

 SFMTA.com/VisionZero

 Everyone in San Francisco deserves to feel safe on city streets.
 Every year in San Francisco, about 30 people lose their lives and over 500 more are severely injured while traveling on city streets.
-These deaths and injuries are unacceptable and preventable, and San Francisco is committed to stopping further loss of live.
-That’s why our transportation agency joined city leaders in 2014 to adopt a policy called Vision Zero, with the goal of eliminating all traffic deaths in San Francisco.
+These deaths and injuries are unacceptable and preventable, and San Francisco is committed to stopping further loss of life.
+That’s why our municipal transportation agency joined city leaders in 2014 to adopt a policy called Vision Zero, with the goal of eliminating all traffic deaths in San Francisco.
+Vision Zero SF centers human life and commits city agencies to build better and safer streets, educate the public on traffic safety, enforce traffic laws, and adopt policy changes that save lives.

 San Francisco is a world-class city.
 No mistake on the road should result in the loss of life.